Processing math: 0%

 (a) Default visualization of a digital point sets with the associated domain

-(b) visualization using Paving mode for the domain.
+(b) visualization using Paving and Grid mode for the domain.

-(c) visualization using Paving mode for the voxels.
+(c) visualization using Balls mode for the voxels.

 Changing the style for displaying drawable elements.